 THE CRAWICK MULTIVERSE IS A HIDDEN GEM

-Nestled in a bowl of rolling hills in the heart of Dumfries and Galloway (Upper Nithsdale), this major land restoration project has transformed a former open cast coal mine into a spectacular artland and public amenity.
+Nestled within the rolling hills of Upper Nithsdale in Dumfries and Galloway, this major land restoration project has transformed a former open cast coal mine into a spectacular artland and public amenity.

 The ecology of the site, and the materials found within it, inspired its design which is based around space, astronomy and cosmology.

 Today the site is cared for by the Crawick Multiverse Trust, a charity registered in Scotland (SCO39940).

 By visiting us, you are helping preserve and maintain Crawick Multiverse for the present and for future generations.

 There are many reasons for visiting Crawick.
 You may appreciate the artistic landscape, unique landforms, or enjoy following Charles Jencks’ projects.

 Or perhaps you have an interest in cosmology or science?
 Both come together beautifully at Crawick through land art.
 Here you can walk through comet explosions, the Milky Way spirals, and the North-South Line from the Belvedere.

 Amazingly, the perspective and reaction when on the site, varies throughout the elevations as you view the various landforms and their relationship to the surrounding land and sky scapes.